16 Top-Rated Attractions & Things to Do in Fresno, CA

 Official site: https://www.shopriverpark.com

-On the northwest side of the city, near Forestiere Underground Gardens, Island Waterpark is an aquatic destination for family fun.
-With over a dozen waterslides including the solo, raft, and family-raft variety, this sprawling water park also features a lazy river, wave pool, and rentable cabanas.
+This popular water park is on the northwest side of the city, near Forestiere Underground Gardens.
+This aquatic destination for family fun has over a dozen waterslides, including the solo, raft, and family-raft variety.
+This sprawling water park also features a lazy river, wave pool, and rentable cabanas.
 Designated grassy areas in the park also allow families to set up their own shade structure.

 Island Waterpark operates for an extended summer season and hosts special After Dark Friday night swims that are fun for the whole family.